uutcp/zfetchmusic/README.md

 python zgetmusic.py <video_URL> --proxy http://127.0.0.1:7890 --splitinfo 1.txt
 ```

-## Notes

-- Ensure sufficient disk space for downloaded audio files
-- Timestamp file must be UTF-8 encoded
-- After splitting is complete, the original audio file and CUE file are automatically deleted

-## License
+## Disclaimer

-This project is for educational and personal use only.
-Please comply with the terms of service of the respective video platforms.
+This tool is for educational and personal use only.
+Use it only if you have the rights to the content and comply with platform terms and local laws.
+The developers are not responsible for misuse.